-New Text elements may be added to Markup Layers in the 2D Viewport by using the Text Tool located under Guides in the Panel.
+New Text elements may be added to Markup Layers in the 2D Viewport by using the Text Tool located under Tools in the Panel.

 Please Note: In Construction Markup, Text can only be added to Markup Layers, not Stage Layers.
 To add Text to a Stage Layer, return to the Design Phase.